MicrosoftDocs/xamarin-docs/docs/ios/platform/in-app-purchasing/transactions-and-verification.md

  [![](transactions-and-verification-images/image39.png "Purchasing Server-Delivered Products")](transactions-and-verification-images/image39.png#lightbox)

 1. The app adds an `SKPayment` to the queue.
 If required the user will be prompted for their Apple ID, and asked to confirm the payment.

 2. StoreKit sends the request to the server for processing.

 3. When the transaction is complete, the server responds with a transaction receipt.

 4. The `SKPaymentTransactionObserver` subclass receives the receipt and processes it.
 Because the product must be downloaded from a server, the application initiates a network request to the remote server.

 5. The download request is accompanied by the receipt data so that the remote server can verify it is authorized to access the content.
 The application’s network client waits for a response to this request.

 6. When the server receives a request for content, it parses out the receipt data and sends a request directly to the iTunes servers to verify the receipt is for a valid transaction.
 The server should use some logic to determine whether to send the request to the production or sandbox URL.
-Apple suggests always using the production URL and switching to sandbox if status: 21007 (sandbox receipt sent to production server) – refer to [Technical Note 2259 FAQ #16](https://developer.apple.com/library/ios/#technotes/tn2259/_index.html).
+Apple suggests always using the production URL and switching to sandbox if your receive status 21007 (sandbox receipt sent to production server).
+Refer to Apple's [Receipt Validation Programming Guide](https://developer.apple.com/library/archive/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html) for more details.

 7. iTunes will check
 the receipt and return a status of zero if it is valid.

 8. The server
 waits for iTunes’ response.
 If it receives a valid response, the code should locate the associated product content file to include in the response to the application.

 9. The application receives and parses the response, saving the product content to the device’s filesystem.

 10. The
 application enables the product, and then calls StoreKit’s `FinishTransaction`.
 The application may then optionally display the purchased content (for example, show the first page of a purchased book or magazine issue).